-I never thought I’d willingly play a horror game, let alone review one.
+I never thought I’d willingly play or review a horror game.
 They normally aren’t for me.
 I’m a wimp, and I can’t stand getting spooked.
-Yet every moment that I’m not playing Phasmophobia, I want to be.
+Yet, every moment that I’m not playing Phasmophobia, I want to be.
 I’ll tremble, and scream and I’ll need to change my shirt after every game thanks to anxiety sweat, but I still come back for more.

 Step one: Try not to cry

-The ghost is always procedural and one of twelve types, each with their own quirks and traits.
+The ghost is always procedural and one of twelve types, each with its own quirks and traits.
 Your first goal is to find evidence of it and determine which type it is.
-Ghosts roam around, but they generally have a room that’s considered their haunt, and finding it is your best chance of finding evidence.
+Ghosts roam around, but they generally have a room that’s considered their haunt and finding it is your best chance of finding evidence.